duerrp/pyexperiment/examples/README.rst

                                  for data in f.readlines()]
        save_state()

+Note that internally, the implementation of :class:`pyexperiment.State` uses a :class:`pyexperiment.utils.Singleton.Singleton` wrapped by a :class:`pyexperiment.utils.Singleton.SingletonIndirector`, so that wherever you access the state you are accessing the same underlying data structure (in a thread safe way).

 Logging
 ~~~~~~~

 In order to better understand our results, it would be nice to have a
 logger to print some debug output, e.g., printing the names of the
 files we load and how many data points they contain.
 A few calls to
-pyexperiment's logger will do the job - simply add `from pyexperiment
+pyexperiment's :mod:`pyexperiment.log` will do the job -
-import log` and add logging calls at the desired level:
+simply add ``from pyexperiment import log`` and add logging calls at
+the desired level:

 .. code-block:: python